MystenLabs/walrus-docs/docs/overview/encoding.md

 - Each storage node may use the blob ID to check if some shard data belongs to a blob using the authenticated structure corresponding to the blob hash (Merkle tree).
 A successful check means that the data is indeed as intended by the writer of the blob (who, remember, may be corrupt).
-- When any party reconstructs a blob ID from shards data and slivers, or accepts any blob purporting to be a specific blob ID, it must check that it encodes to the correct blob ID.
-This process involves re-coding the blob using the erasure correction code, and re-deriving the blob ID to check the blob indeed matches it.
-This prevents a malformed blob (i.e., incorrectly erasure coded) from ever being read with a blob ID at any correct recipient.
+- When any party reconstructs a blob ID from shard slivers, or accepts any blob claiming to be a specific blob ID, it must check that it encodes to the correct blob ID.
+This process involves re-coding the blob using the erasure correction code, and re-deriving the blob ID to check the blob indeed matches.
+This prevents a malformed blob (i.e., incorrectly erasure coded) from ever being read as a valid blob at any correct recipient.
-- A set of slivers above the reconstruction threshold belonging to a blob ID that are either inconsistent or lead to the reconstruction of a different ID represent an incorrect encoding (this may happen if the user that encoded the blob was malicious and encoded it incorrectly).
+- A set of slivers equal to the reconstruction threshold belonging to a blob ID that are either inconsistent or lead to the reconstruction of a different ID represent an incorrect encoding (this can only happen if the user that encoded the blob was malicious and encoded it incorrectly).
+  We can extract one symbol per sliver to form an inconsistency proof.
-  Storage nodes may delete slivers belonging to inconsistently encoded blobs, and upon request return an inconsistency proof.
+  Storage nodes may delete slivers belonging to inconsistently encoded blobs, and upon request return either the inconsistency proof or an inconsistency certificate posted on-chain.